giuliachiola/super-blog-content/tutorials/uiengine-setup.md

 npm install module-alias --save-dev
 ```

-_module-alias_ comes in handy in _component.config.js_ files, where we need to call JS functions in `/scripts` folder outside:
+_module-alias_ comes in handy in _component.config.js_ files, where we need to call JS functions contained in the root folder `/scripts`:

 Require `module-alias`